code4recovery/sheets/README.md

 ## Google Sheets add-on

+-   [ ] When editing multiple rows (eg by pasting) only the first updated date is changed
+-   [ ] Often hard to undo, unsure if related
 -   [ ] Publish JSON from the Google Sheets add-on
 -   [ ] Publish the add-on to the Google Workspace Marketplace